polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 1. From the AzS-Host1 Azure VM, start Windows PowerShell ISE as administrator.

-2. From the Administrator: Windows PowerShell ISE window, store in a variable the Azure Stack admin credentials that you will use to access Privileged Endpoint by running the following:
+2. From the Administrator: Windows PowerShell ISE window, store in a variable the Azure Stack Hub admin credentials that you will use to access Privileged Endpoint by running the following:

      ```
      $adminUserName = 'azurestack\CloudAdmin'